 Benefits of CGMs

-One advantage of using a CGM is the continuous tracking, which provides a comprehensive view of glucose levels.
+One advantage of using a CGM or glucose monitoring device is the continuous tracking, which provides a comprehensive view of blood glucose levels.
 This can help people with diabetes better understand how their bodies respond to food, physical activity, and medication.
-It can also help them identify patterns and trends that may go unnoticed with blood glucose meter monitoring.
+It can also help them identify patterns and trends that may go unnoticed with traditional blood glucose meter monitoring.

-CGMs also help reduce the risk of low blood glucose (hypoglycaemia) and high blood glucose (hyperglycaemia) by providing real-time alerts when glucose levels are out of range.
-These alerts allow for timely intervention and prevent dangerous glucose level fluctuations.
-This added layer of safety can provide a sense of reassurance that supports mental well-being, which can be especially helpful for carers, parents of children with diabetes or people living alone.
+CGMs also help reduce the risk of low blood glucose (hypoglycemia) and high blood glucose (hyperglycemia) by providing real-time alerts when glucose levels are out of range.
+These glucose alarms allow for timely intervention and prevent dangerous glucose level fluctuations.
+This added layer of safety can provide a sense of reassurance that supports mental well-being, and can be especially helpful for carers, parents of children with diabetes, or people living alone.

-CGMs also help make glucose monitoring more seamless and hassle-free by eliminating the need to perform frequent finger pricks throughout the day.
+Lastly, CGMs help make glucose monitoring more seamless and hassle-free by eliminating the need to perform frequent finger pricks throughout the day.

 Drawbacks of CGMs